EricWanjohi/OvesLumnLibraries/README.md

 # OvesLumnLibraries
-This repo is meant to create a sample of serail communication application to communicate with OVES LUMN devices
+This repo is meant to create a sample of serail communication application to communicate with OVES LUMN devices.
+The version used to test the sample app is M400 LUMN series

 ## Implementation in Android Studio